I'm up at seven and a bit draggy today. The morning is bright.

 Looks like the Wuflu just hit the tipping point and denial is becoming impossible.
 Up until now, the authorities have been saying, Nothing to see here folks; just move along", but now the the MSM is covering the matter more seriously and denial is impossible.
 There is no sign of the thing slowing down or any reasonable prediction of it ending.

 I left home at noon and by seven-thirty was at SJD.
-I walked out and was offered a cab at $1000 MXN, then $800.
-I said no and walked off the airport land and summoned Uber.
+I walked out and was offered a cab at $1,000 MXN ($50 US), then $800.
+Nice try.
+I said no and walked off the airport property and summoned Uber.

 I found the flat and it is gorgeous.
 I left my things and walked five blocks to the Six store and discovered I have lost my Mexican money and keys.
 I had been transferring funds on the plane and must have dropped the little change purse.
 Total loss is maybe $200.
 I reported it to Air Canada by messenger.
 Who knows if this will bring results.

 Someone may have turned it in.
 Some people do that.
-I once found a diamond ring in a seat pocket and turned it in.
+I once found a diamond wedding ring in a Westjet seat pocket and turned it in to the pilot.
 This would be one time it would be nice if what goes around comes around.

-I got a reply to from Air Canada and that was to report my loss on a web page.
+I got a reply to from Air Canada and that was advice to report my loss on a web page.
 So, I am sitting here and filling out a lost and found form.
 Of course it will not take my input.
-My Mexican cell provider is not on the list and so 'submit' just sends me back.
+My Mexican cell provider is not on the list of mandatory fields and so 'submit' just sends me back.